magomimmo/modern-cljs/doc/tutorial-14.md

 starting with Prolog and then on a wonderful Lisp Machine, which I still miss a lot today.
 I never started a program from a test that has to fail to progress until it succeeds.
-That's because I had my Lisp REPL to follow my thoughs and to correct them on the fly.
-Nowaday, by using CLJ/CLJS, with immutability included, unit tests are very easy to be implemented because most of the time you have to do with pure functions, whose outputs depends only by the passed inputs.
+That's because I had my Lisp REPL to follow my thoughts and to correct them on the fly.
+Nowadayy, by using CLJ/CLJS, with immutability included, unit tests are very easy to be implemented because most of the time you have to do with pure functions, whose outputs depends only by the past inputs.
 That said, when you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.